Clipperton Island: Politics and government

 The island is an overseas state private property of France under direct authority of the Minister of the Overseas.
 Although the island is French territory, it has no status within the European Union.
 Ownership of Clipperton Island was disputed in the 19th and early 20th centuries between France and Mexico, but was finally settled through arbitration in 1931; the Clipperton Island Case remains widely studied in international law textbooks.

 In the late 1930s, as flying boats opened the Pacific to air travel, Clipperton Island was noted as a possible waypoint for a trans-Pacific route from the Americas to Asia via the Marquesas Islands in French Polynesia, bypassing Hawaii.
 However, France indicated no interest in developing commercial air traffic in the corridor.

-After France ratified the United Nations Convention on the Law of the Sea (UNCLOS) in 1996, they reaffirmed the exclusive economic zone off Clipperton island which had been established in 1976.
+After France ratified the United Nations Convention on the Law of the Sea (UNCLOS) in 1996, it reaffirmed the exclusive economic zone around Clipperton Island, which had been established in 1976.
 After changes were made to the area nations were allowed to claim under the third convention of UNCLOS, France in 2018 expanded the outer limits of the territorial sea to 12 nmi and the exclusive economic zone off Clipperton Island to 200 nmi, encompassing 431273 km2 of ocean.

 On 21 February 2007, administration of Clipperton was transferred from the High Commissioner of the Republic in French Polynesia to the Minister of Overseas France.

 In 2015, French MP Philippe Folliot set foot on Clipperton becoming the first elected official from France to do so.
 Folliot noted that visiting Clipperton was something he had wanted to do since he was nine years old.
 Following the visit, Folliot reported to the National Assembly on the pressing need to reaffirm French sovereignty over the atoll and its surrounding maritime claims.
 He also proposed establishing an international scientific research station on Clipperton and administrative reforms surrounding the oversight of the atoll.

 In 2022, France passed legislation officially referring to the island as "La Passion–Clipperton".